openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 1. Navigate to the `config` folder and right click on `deployment.*.json`
 1. Select `Create Deployment for Single Device` or `Create Deployment at Scale`.

+To set up an actual device to receive a deployment, you can follow [these](./SetupDevice.md) instructions.

 ### Debug your Open Enclave solution.

 Debugging your standalone project's enclave is easy.